 Gore Street Medical is not a bulk billing practice.
 You are required to pay the full amount of your consultation fee on the day of your consultation.
 Other terms and conditions apply to service, please see the new patient form which lists these in detail.

 At Gore Street Medical our doctors take a holistic view of your health hence they require a full 1 hour consultation initially to properly gather your history and current situation.
 Our doctors are clinically and financially independent hence they have their own fee schedules as per the doctors page:

 We will lodge the appointment with Medicare on your behalf after receiving the payment, if Medicare has your bank account on file they will pay directly into your account, usually within 24 hours.

 A minimum of 24 hours notice is required for appointment cancellations or a fee will be incurred up to the value of the consultation booked.

-Bookings can be made for phone consultations only however they do not receive a Medicare rebate.
-We can also arrange to attend you at home, depending on the situation, varying fees and availability apply however, please contact reception to arrange.
+Bookings can be made for phone consultations, but they may not receive a Medicare rebate.
+We can also arrange to attend you at home, depending on the situation.
+Varying fees and availability apply, please contact reception to arrange.